MikkoD3/Php_SQL_project/README.md

 6. Now the databse is set, next check what port is xampp using: Apache -> config -> Apache(httpd.conf)

 7. Now to start using the app go to 127.0.0.1:*your port number*/*foldername*/index.php
+  Note: foldername is the folder which you place in xampp/htdocs

 8. Start using the App!